 After reaching the first milestone I decided to stabilize it in case I later give up on the SNES emulator, and I made a C++ library out of it.

-The library provides all the bits needed to build a basic system based on 65816, I will soon write more details on how to use it, for now I’ll just add one small example of how it is used.
+The library provides all the bits needed to build a basic system based on 65816.
+The idea is to write more about how to use it, for now I’ll just add one small example.
 There is a sample application using the library on my GitHub.
 All it does is wiring up a very basic system with the CPU and some RAM, load a bunch of instructions, set up the debugger and run the instructions.
 It’s all very basic but it works.

 You can find the library on GitHub.
 Following is the output from running a very basic program.